Hans My Hedgehog: Poland

+In a Polish tale translated as The Enchanted Hedgehog, a poor peasant woman sees a hedgehog in the forest and wishes to have a son, just like a hedgehog, so one is born to her and her husband.
+The little hedgehog son helps the couple in the house chores, and one day decides to herd the pigs.
+He brings the pigs to the forest and herds them for six years.
+One day, he meets a king who lost his way in the woods, and promises to help him, in exchange for one of the princesses as his wife.
+The king agrees and signs a deal with the hedgehog, then goes home.
+Later, the hedgehog rides a rooster to the king's castle and demands the king delivers him one of his daughters.
+The king decides to renege on his part of the deal, and sends for his army to shoot the little animal.
+The hedgehog, however, summons his own army of hedgehogs with a whistle to circle the castle.
+Afraid, the king orders his youngest daughter to marry the hedgehog.
+They wed in a grand ceremony, and they retire to their bedchambers.
+Reluctantly, the princess allows for the hedgehog to sleep beside her, and, in the morning, she finds a handsome prince in its place.
+The human prince explains he was enchanted to that form.

 Baltic Region

 Estonia

 In the Estonian Catalogue, the type is known as ATU 441, Siil pojaks ("The Hedgehog as Son"): a childless couple longs for a son and wishes for one that may even look like a hedgehog, so their wish is granted.
 The hedgehog grows up, works as a herd and tries to woo a princess.
 The king is then forced to give one of his daughters in marriage: only the youngest princess agrees, and she disenchants the hedgehog with three sticks.

-In an Estonian tale translated into German as Wer will den Igel heiraten? ("Who shall marry the Hedgehog?"), a rich, but childless couple longs to have a son, even if he is a hegdehog, so one is born to them.
+In an Estonian tale translated into German as Wer will den Igel heiraten? ("Who shall marry the Hedgehog?"), a rich, but childless couple longs to have a son, even if he is a hedgehog, so one is born to them.
 After he grows up, he overhears his father saying that he can herd the cows, so he climbs on an ox's horns and herds the cows.
 The next time, he overhears his mother saying that, if he wasn't an animal, he could find a bride, so the hedgehog rides a rooster and goes to a man's house to court his daughters.
 The man asks his three daughters which shall marry the little animal: the elder two refuse, but the youngest agrees.
 On the wedding day, before the hedgehog and the girl arrive at church, the hedgehog asks her to find three sticks in a bush and hit him with them.
 The girl follows his orders and turns him to human shape, while the quills on the hedgehog's skin turn to gold coins.